DomRe/3DS_eBook_Reader/README.md

 IF THE FORMAT IS WRONG, THE APP WILL FREEZE/CRASH.

+THIS APP IS ONLY TESTED WITH ENGLISH LANGUAGE BOOKS.

 ### Credits:
 - AlbertoSonic for original repo + art.
 - cots on gbatemp for the new fancy artwork.